Nazareth Hall Preparatory Seminary: Mater Dei Chapel

 The interior walls are also limestone with a marble floor.
-Prior to the sale of the seminary, there were stained glass windows and a triptych of the Archangel Gabriel inside, bearing the Latin inscription "REGINA ANGELORUM ORA PRO NOBIS" ("Queen of the Angels, pray for us").
-The triptych above the altar, "The Adoration of the Peasants," was by American painter and muralist Frank H. Schwarz.
-The stained glass windows and triptych were removed after the sale.
+Prior to the sale of the seminary, there were stained-glass windows and a triptych of the Archangel Gabriel inside.
+The triptych above the altar, "The Adoration of the Peasants", was by American painter and muralist Frank H. Schwarz.
+The stained-glass windows and triptych were removed after the sale, with the triptych being moved to the Byrne residence for retired priests of the archdiocese.